vy/vy.github.io/content/blog/post/20190425-elasticsearch-survival-guide.md

 driver](https://www.elastic.co/guide/en/elasticsearch/client/java-rest/current/index.html)
 will be maintained through the lifetime of the project.
 It will implement community approved features from its competitors.
-Unless something terrible goes wrong, ///the official one will just either leave no room of additional value to its competitors or they will just get rusted and disappear./// <--(needs rephrasing.
-Meaning unclean) That being said, the official REST client is a piece of crap for two main reasons:
+Unless something terrible goes wrong, the official one will just either leave no room of additional value to its competitors or they will just get rusted and disappear.
+That being said, the official REST client is a piece of crap for two main reasons:

 1. It has a leaky abstraction over [Apache HTTP